Black hair: Varieties of black hair

-Naturally, hair reflects light, which is why even black hair does not appear fully dark in the light.
+Naturally, hair has reflective properties, which is the reason why most black hair types do not appear fully dark in light.
 However, the darkest shade of black hair, raven-black, does not behave as other hair would in the light.
 The name of the color comes from a raven’s wing due to similarities in behavior.
 Appearing as being almost blue in some conditions, this hair color is mostly found with people from Africa, South and Southeast Asia, East Asia, Central Asia and Latin America.

 True black hair is similar to a black cat's fur.